Charles Haughey: Downfall and resignation

 Haughey's former Minister for Justice, Seán Doherty, had felt betrayed after Haughey failed to support his nomination as Cathaoirleach of Seanad Éireann in 1989.
 He was affronted by the government's introduction of a Phone Tapping Bill in late 1991.
 In January 1992, he went on an RTÉ television programme, Nighthawks, and told interviewer Shay Healy that the cabinet had discussed the tapping of journalists' phones in 1982.
-Des O'Malley, who had also been a minister in 1982, said he had not been part of any discussions.
+Des O'Malley, who had also been a minister in 1982, said he had not been part of any discussions and that phone tapping had never been discussed at cabinet.
 On 21 January, after days of silence, Doherty made a further press statement, saying that he had brought transcripts of recorded conversations to Haughey personally, and that he had taken the blame for phone tapping to protect his leader.
 Now Haughey was fighting for his political life.

-On 30 January, to prevent the collapse of the government, Haughey resigned.
+On 30 January, after the Progressive Democrats threatened to withdraw from the coalition unless he resigned, Haughey announced his resignation to prevent the collapse of the government.
 He was succeeded by Albert Reynolds, after failing to persuade Bertie Ahern to stand against him for the leadership.
 In his farewell speech to the Dáil on 11 February, he said: "I might quote, perhaps, Othello: 'I have done the state some service; they know't.
 No more of that.'"
 He concluded: "Let the record speak for itself.
 If I were to seek any accolade as I leave office it would simply be: he served the people, all the people, to the best of his ability."
 Haughey retired from the Dáil at the general election later in 1992 and was replaced in his Dublin North-Central constituency by his son, Seán Haughey.